silvxlabs/DripTorch/README.md

 A burn unit is the spatial boundary of a firing operation while the wind direction determines the arrangement and timing of the ignition pattern.
 Everything that happens downstream in DripTorch depends on the unit boundary and the wind direction.

 You can create a burn unit in DripTorch by providing a Shapely `Polygon` object to the `BurnUnit` constructor.
-DripTorch expects the polygon CRS to be in Web Mercator (EPSG: 4326), however you can manually specify the EPSG code with an optional argument; DripTorch will convert the spatial data to the appropriate UTM projection internally.
+DripTorch expects the polygon CRS to be Web Mercator (EPSG: 4326), however you can manually specify the EPSG code with an optional argument; DripTorch will convert the spatial data to the appropriate UTM projection internally.

 ```python
 import driptorch as dt